15 Days Everest Gokyo Valley Trekking

 • Max.
 Altitude4,130 m

-From Dole a morning's short climb to a ridge and then on winding trail is the order of the day to reach Lhabarma Kharka at 4,325 m and Luza at 4,390 m respectively; then skirting around ridge with views of Machhermo, situated below on a small valley, followed by an ideal descend to Machhermo for an overnight stay.
+From Dole, a morning's short climb to a ridge and then on a winding trail is the order of the day to reach Lhabarma Kharka at 4,325 m and Luza at 4,390 m, respectively; then skirting around a ridge with views of Machhermo, situated below in a small valley, followed by an ideal descend to Machhermo for an overnight stay.

-Later in the day a short walk leads us to the Gokyo main Lake following a scenic trail to Pangka 4,545 m, and then climb a rocky path within ablation valley, as walk leads past first lake and then second lake to reach third and the main lake of Gokyo, also called as Dudh Pokhari or Gokyo Lake.
+Later in the day, a short walk leads us to the Gokyo main lake, following a scenic trail to Pangka (4,545 m) and then climbing a rocky path within the ablation valley.
+The walk leads past the first lake and then the second lake to reach the third and the main lake of Gokyo, also called Dudh Pokhari or Gokyo Lake.

-This beautiful area located at 4,800 meters high, after lunch short walk around the lake with views of Mt.
-Cho Oyo world’s 06th highest and Gyachung Kang that reflects on emerald Gokyo Lake.
+This beautiful area is located at 4,800 meters high.
+After lunch, take a short walk around the lake with views of Mt.
+Cho Oyo, the world’s 6th highest, and Gyachung Kang, which reflects on the emerald Gokyo Lake.

 • AccommodationLodge accommodation with attach bathroom